SINI SANA Travels in Malaysia

 The diverse cultures of Malaysia invite travellers both local and foreign to marvel at towering cityscapes where modernity dazzles with luxury or go through old trunk roads surrounded by oil-palm plantations to get to breathtaking mountains, caves, beaches and the tropical rainforests.
 And, of course, every traveller is amazed by food that can be exotic or a fusion of everything you know!

 Perhaps during a jungle trek, you stumbled upon an enchanting place, or had a non-fatal encounter with wild animals.
 Maybe you once spent an afternoon befriending villagers who had never met an urbanite off the beaten track before.
 If you were a journalist invited on a ‘famtrip,’ did you encounter something outside the usual itinerary of visiting the most popular marketplaces, skyscrapers and restaurants?
 You might have enjoyed the tranquillity of a hideaway before it was discovered and destroyed in the name of progress and development.
 Here is a chance for you to recapture those moments.

 Travel stories must be original, nonfiction, between 3,000 and 5,000 words, must not have been previously published and must be in the English language.
 We invite submissions from both emerging and established writers.
-Manuscripts must be edited, typed double-spaced with a 12-point font and emailed to email@example.com.
+Manuscripts must be edited, typed double-spaced with a 12-point font and emailed to firstname.lastname@example.org.
 Please include your name, address, telephone number and email address.
 You may submit as many pieces as you wish.
 Faxed or handwritten submissions will not be entertained and manuscripts will not be returned.
 We will contact you only if your piece has been chosen for inclusion in the collection.
-Writers whose submissions are selected will be expected to work with the editor to polish their stories.
+Writers whose submissions are selected will be expected to work with the editors to polish their stories.

 Payment: A small flat fee and two copies of the published collection